-Because mass produced items (case dependent, i.e., textile fibers) are mass produced, it is not possible to state that a fiber originated from a particular textile source to the exclusion of all other materials composed of fibers which exhibit the same (applicable, i.e., chemical and optical) properties.
+Because (textile fibers, plastic bags, plastic gloves, etc.) are mass produced, it is not possible to state that a (describe item) originated from a particular source to the exclusion of all other materials that exhibit the same (state applicable properties).

 For blue denim and white cotton fibers:

-If no further analysis was warranted: These fibers are ubiquitous and have limited forensic value and therefore no further analysis was performed For plastic bags (where applicable):
+If no further analysis was warranted: These fibers are ubiquitous and have limited forensic value and therefore no further analysis was performed

+For plastic bags (where applicable):

 It was concluded that the bags were made consecutively, therefore it is possible, but cannot be conclusively determined that the bags came from the same physical package.
 This statement may be part of class comparison results for plastic bags.

 For glass:

 Elemental analysis (which is not available at this laboratory) could provide additional discrimination.

-Impressions / Imprints • Qualify basis for results.
-Listing the characteristics is sometimes desirable (i.e., the same design, spacing) It can then be stated why a stronger conclusion was not made. • No distinguishable difference in tread pattern, however, the lack of (state limiting factors i.e.: lack of individual characteristics observed) precludes a stronger association. • X corresponding individual characteristics (or other features) increase the value of the comparison.
-Physical Match / Physical Fit Examination N/A Hair Comparisons It should be noted that microscopic hair comparisons are not a means of absolute personal identification or individualization.
-DNA could give a more conclusive result than microscopic comparison alone.
-Optional Statement (if no references are submitted): Additional information could be provided by a combination of microscopic comparison followed by DNA analysis.
-The following qualifying statement will be added when racial characterizations are made based on microscopic hair examinations: It should be noted that racial classifications of hairs are based on microscopic characteristics which are typically observed in hairs from individuals of a given racial group, and these classifications may or may not correspond to an individual's racial origin or self-identification.
-Motor Vehicle Lamp Examination For hot shock: It is not possible to determine if filament was damaged at time of collision.
-Other: Database Inquiry • State database used, such as PDQ, Tread Design Guides. • State limitations (i.e.: List is not all-inclusive, do not limit search to items on list...) - Specify that information is investigative and not an identification. - If further analysis is required, state that samples for comparison purposes would have to be submitted for a more definitive conclusion.
-Project Area III: Standardized Terms & Definitions Class A group, set or kind marked by common attributes or a common attribute.
-(ASTM E1732-12) Class Characteristics The attributes that establish membership in a class.
-(ASTM E1732-12) Consistent No significant differences are discernable between two objects with respect to class characteristics (size, shape, dimensions, and physical properties and composition).
+Database Inquiry

+- State database used, such as PDQ, Tread Design Guides. - State limitations (i.e.: List is not all-inclusive, do not limit search to items on list...) - Specify that information is for investigatory purposes only. - If further analysis is required, state that samples for comparison purposes would have to be submitted.

+Class

+A group, set or kind marked by common attributes or a common attribute.
+(ASTM E1732-12)

+Class Characteristics

+The attributes that establish membership in a class.
+(ASTM E1732-12)

+Consistent

+No significant differences are discernable between two objects with respect to class characteristics (size, shape, dimensions, and physical properties and composition).
 Items share sufficient similarity in observed characteristics such that they could not be distinguished from sharing a common source.
 Due to the mass manufacturing process, items with indistinguishable class characteristics cannot be positively identified as sharing common origin without the addition of sufficient identifying characteristics.

+Disclaimer

+Limitation of the examination/technique/science.

+Discriminating Difference

+A feature that serves to exclude two items from sharing a common source.

+Inclusion

+A positive association of a questioned to a known item based primarily on class characteristics

+1. Physical Comparison

+A positive association of a questioned to a known item to the exclusion of all others.

+2. Chemical Analysis

+Analysis conducted confirms presence of a material.

+Indication

-Disclaimer Limitation of the examination/technique/science.
-Discriminating Difference A feature that serves to exclude two items from sharing a common source.
-Identification - 1.
-Physical Comparison A positive association of a questioned to a known item to the exclusion of all others. - 2.
-Chemical Analysis Analysis conducted confirms presence of a material.
-Indication The analysis conducted suggests a material/condition is present, but is not sufficient for identification / a definitive conclusion.
-Individual Characteristic A randomly acquired characteristic that contributes to the uniqueness of an item.
-Qualifying Statement Refers to analysis / comparison in case.
+The analysis conducted suggests a material/condition is present, but is not sufficient for identification / a definitive conclusion.

+Individual Characteristic

+A randomly acquired characteristic that contributes to the uniqueness of an item.

+Physical Match

+Re-alignment of segments based on randomly occurring features to show that they were once one item

+Qualifying Statement

+Refers to analysis / comparison in case.
 May strengthen or weaken the association.